 - Soil: fertile, moist, well-drained soil

 - Rate of growth: average

 - Hardiness: fully hardy

 Intensely coloured violet blue sepals, that provide a vibrant contrast to the yellow stamens, form slightly nodding or outward-facing flowers on stiff, upright stems.
 It looks very effective when planted next to silver foliage, and the flowers will last well in cut arrangements.

 - Garden care: Lift and divide large clumps in early spring and apply a generous 5-7cm (2-3in) mulch of well-rotted manure or garden compost around the plant.
 Divided specimens may take some time to establish since they don't like having their roots disturbed.
-Contact with the sap may cause skin irritation.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!